Edward "Smitty" Smith: Early life and education

-Smith was born in Washington, D.C. and grew up in the working-class neighborhoods of Congress Heights and LeDroit Park.
-His family moved to the District of Columbia in 1943 and he is the third generation to live there.
+Smith was born in Washington, D.C., and grew up in the working-class neighborhoods of Congress Heights and LeDroit Park.
+His family moved to the District of Columbia in 1943 and he is the third generation of his family to live there.
 His father taught physics at Ballou High School and his mother worked in the federal government.

 After winning scholarships to attend the Beauvoir School and the Potomac School, Smith earned a Bachelor's degree with honors from Brown University, where he was captain of the track team, and a J.D. from Harvard Law School.

 Career

 Smith began his legal career as an associate attorney at the Washington, D.C. law firm Hogan & Hartson.
 After several years with the firm, he left to work on Barack Obama's 2008 presidential campaign.
 After the election, he was named Deputy General Counsel of the Presidential Inaugural Committee, and then joined the Department of Commerce, where he worked on the economic development of low-income communities.

 At the National Telecommunications and Information Administration, Smith was named Program Director of the State Broadband Data and Development Grant Program.
 Under his leadership, and with funds allocated by the American Recovery and Reinvestment Act of 2009, the SBDDGP established the $4.7 billion Broadband Technology Opportunities Program, which extended and developed broadband services to reach rural and underserved areas, improved broadband access for public safety agencies, and provided financial assistance to low-income families to facilitate the transition from analog to digital television.

 Smith later joined the FCC, where he was appointed Chief of Staff and Senior Counsel of the Incentive Auction Task Force, a multibillion-dollar radio spectrum allocation project assessing whether to set bidding limits on Verizon and AT&T, ensuring that the wavelengths at auction remained reserved for smaller carriers.
 On May 15, 2014, he spoke before an open meeting of the FCC in favor of bidding limits, and the Commissioners subsequently voted 3-2 in favor of the limits.

-Following his campaign for Attorney General, Smith joined DC government to run the District of Columbia's Justice Grants Administration.
+Following his campaign for attorney general, Smith joined DC government to run the District of Columbia's Justice Grants Administration.